-The population of Sierra Leone is 5.6 million and is made up of an astonishing diversity of ethnic groups, considering the size of the country.
+The population of Sierra Leone is 6.453 million (2015 statistics) and is made up of an astonishing diversity of ethnic groups, considering the size of the country.
 Sierra Leone is home to Temnes, Lokos, Korankos, Mandingoes, Susus, Limbas, Mendes, Kissis, Konos, Fullas, Vais, Yalonkas, Sherbros, Krus, Krims and Creoles.
 A wide range of nationalities are also resident in Sierra Leone, contributing to growing ethnic diversity and a growing economy.

 English is the official language of Sierra Leone yet it is Krio, which originated with the freed slaves (Creole people) who returned to Sierra Leone after slavery was abolished, that is the lingua franca.
 Krio is widely spoken in Freetown and to a lesser degree in rural areas.
 Sierra Leoneans will be thrilled to hear a visitor use some basic Krio words such as: ‘kusheh’ meaning hello, ‘tenki’ – thank you, ‘do ya’ – please and ‘how di bodi?’ – how are you?